-The plan is a student health insurance plan underwritten by Blue Cross and Blue Shield of Alabama for eligible students of Tuskegee University (the School) and your eligible dependents.
+The plan is a student health insurance plan underwritten by Blue Cross and Blue Shield of Alabama for eligible students of Samford University (the School) and your eligible dependents.

 The plan is intended to help you, as an eligible student and your covered dependents pay for the cost of healthcare.
 The plan does not pay for all of your healthcare.
 For example, you are required to timely pay your premiums for the plan.
+Coverage is provided under this plan pursuant to applicable laws and is limited to those services, supplies and/or drugs that may be legally performed, prescribed or dispensed by a licensed health care provider, supplier or pharmacy.